OutSystems/docs-odc/src/eap/architecture/networking.md

 ### CDN (Content Delivery Network)

 A CDN is a globally distributed set of servers that ensures a low network latency for routing requests.
-The CDN verifies the public key certificate attached to the request, `outsystems.dev` for the Platform and `outsystems.app` or the [custom domain](../custom-domains.md) being used for the Runtime.
+The CDN verifies the public key certificate attached to the request, `outsystems.dev` for the Platform and `outsystems.app` or the custom domains for the Runtime.

 The CDN verifies the public key certificate attached to the request.
-The Platform certificate is `outsystems.dev` and the Runtime certificate is `outsystems.app` or the [custom domain](../custom-domains.md).
+The Platform certificate is `outsystems.dev` and the Runtime certificate is `outsystems.app` or the custom domains.

 #### WAF (Web Application Firewall)